brianmodel/JeffersonTrailGame/README.md

 # Running the Game
 To run the game, you need to install the processing IDE.
 Also, make sure to install the sound library by the Processing Foundation in order to run the game.

+Once everything is installed, put the Game.pyde file in the same directory as the data folder.
+Next, open Game.pyde, and run the file from the IDE.
+A window should pop up with the title screen.
+Type in your option, and press enter to begin!

 # Contributors
 - Brian Model